 To schedule group classes: create an account on the site, find the appropriate class level, enroll in 5 consecutive weeks of class through the group class schedule accessed through the online account.
 Make sure the schedule tab under the account page reflects all 5 weeks of class.
 Also, make sure that all 5 weeks are held at the same time/day of the week.
 If the schedule is full, the system will not allow more enrollments.
 Email [email protected] for more information or help enrolling.

-To schedule private sessions or one on one walks: create an account on the site, then email [email protected] with weekday availability to see when the next appointment is available.
-Private training is held in home or in studio.
+To schedule private sessions or training walks: create an account on the site, then email [email protected] with weekday availability to see when the next appointment is available.
+Private training is held in home or in studio, depending on your location.

-Typically it takes at least 2-4 weeks to get onto the training schedule, so set up your training program ASAP!
+Typically, it takes at least 4-6 weeks to get onto the training schedule, so set up your training program ASAP!

 How often should I book private training?